1KHA/dhwmk/memory-bank/productContext.md

   - **Centralized View:** A single dashboard to see all registered teams, participants, mentors, and events.
   - **Efficient Workflow:** Full CRUD control over all data to manage the hackathon effectively.
   - **Event Management:** The ability to create, edit, and manage events, including tracking registrations.
-  - **Milestone Management:** The ability to create, track, and review project milestone submissions.
+  - **Milestone Management:** The ability to create, track, and review project milestone submissions with file downloads.
+  - **Document Access:** The ability to view and download files submitted by teams during registration and milestone submissions.

 ## 3. How It Should Work
-1.  **Participant Registration:** A user registers their team via the public `/register-team` page.
-The submission is saved with a "pending" status.
+1.  **Participant Registration:** A user registers their team via the public `/register-team` page, with the option to upload supporting documents.
+The submission is saved with a "pending" status, and files are stored in Vercel Blob storage.
 2.  **Admin Management:** An admin approves the team via the `/admin-hackton-dashboard`.
 This activates the team members' accounts.
+Admins can view and download any files submitted during registration.
 3.  **Participant Profile:** A logged-in participant can go to `/participant-dashboard` to view their own complete profile.
 4.  **Participant Team Management:**
     - A participant navigates to `/participant-dashboard/team`.